CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 Saving the job

-At the several times during the shoot, the photographer should save their work using File>Save or CTRL + S.
+Several times during the shoot, the photographer should save their work using File>Save or CTRL + S. The more often the photographer saves the images, the shorter the time saving will take.

 CAUTION

-Unlike the Neo applications, CapturePost DOES NOT auto-save.
+Unlike SQL jobs CapturePost DOES NOT auto-save.
 Use File>Save or CTRL + S to save often.

 CapturePost creates the Image folder adjacent to the location where the TNJ file is stored.
-Typically called JobName#images, this folder will contain all images that were taken during the CapturePost session.
+Called JobName#images, this folder will contain all images that were taken during the CapturePost session.

 WARNING